Maki-aaCS/AstroBloom-Spinning-Globe/README.md

 # AstroBloom-Spinning-Globe

-How do I access this on my web browser?
+How do I access this on my web browser if it doesn't open when I click it through my File Explorer?
 - Go to your command prompt (cmd)
 - Insert your file path (example: if your file is in you desktop in a folder name called 'AstroBloom', type cd desktop/AstroBloom